Opencart and Shopify are two popular options that people consider for building an ecommerce website but which one is the best choice?

+Opencart is open-source ecommerce software and this means that you need to buy some web hosting and then install the Opencart software in order to be able to use it.
 Shopify is a fully hosted ecommerce platform, which means that the hosting, ecommerce software and 24/7 support are all included in the monthly package.
-Opencart is open source ecommerce software and this means that you need to buy some web hosting and then install the Opencart software in order to be able to use it.

 As Opencart is open source software, you need to buy some hosting and install Opencart in order to try them out for yourself.

 Shopify offers a 14-day free trial of their platform to all users, with no credit card needed to get started.